 Find ways to feel refreshed in the mornings!
 Besides taking a shower, there are other ways to make you feel refreshed and ready for the day.

 - Drink hot lemon water (stimulant – refreshing taste)

-- Wear a favorite item like your favorite soft scarf or comfy shoes (stimulant – touch)
+- Wear a favourite item like your favourite soft scarf or comfy shoes (stimulant – touch)

 - Do something different with your makeup or hair (stimulant – visual and ego booster)